jcvdav/ReserveEffect/README.md

-# Effectiveness of community-based marine reserves in small-scale fisheries
+# Effectiveness of community-based TURF-reserves in small-scale fisheries

+This repository contains the data and code for:

+Villaseñor-Derbez, J.C., Aceves-Bueno E., Fulton, S., Suarez-Castillo, A., HernándezVelasco, A., Torre, J., Micheli, F. (*in review*).
+Effectiveness of community-based TURF-reserves in small-scale fisheries.

+The packrat folder should include all the relevant R packages to reproduce the analyses and results presented in this paper.
+The manuscript, written in Rmd, can be found under the `docs/` folder.

 ## Repository structure